cshnican/kanlab_mahjong/README.md

 A *pair* is 2 identical tiles, such as ```2-bam``` + ```2-bam```

-A group can either be a *triplet* (3 identical tiles) or 3 a *straight* (3 consecutively-numbered tiles) of the same suit.
+A group can either be a *triplet* (3 identical tiles) or a *straight* (3 consecutively-numbered tiles of the same suit).
 For example, a group can be ```3-bam``` + ```3-bam``` + ```3-bam``` (triplet), or ```5-dot``` + ```6-dot``` + ```7-dot``` (straight).
 A straight cannot be ```8-crack``` + ```9-crack``` + ```1-crack```.

 ## Gameplay (basic version)
 ### Initializing
-- Each player starts 13 tiles.
+- Each player starts with 13 tiles.
 The player who won the previous game gets 14 tiles and starts the new game.
-- The remaining 55 tiles are faced down and form the pile deck.
+- The remaining 55 tiles are faced down and form the *pile deck*.
 - The game goes in the counterclockwise direction: the person to the right of the current player is the next to play.

 ### During a turn
 - The player draws a pile from the pile deck and hence has 14 piles in their hand.
 - If their hand forms a Mahjong, the game ends.
-If not, the player discards a pile facing up to the discard area.
+If not, the player discards a pile facing up to the *discard area*.

 ### Pausing the game and putting down tiles
 - When a player has discarded a pile to the discard area, any player can *pause the game* if the pile just discarded can form a triplet with 2 tiles in their hand.
 Pausing for straights is not allowed.
 - If they choose to do so, they *put down* the tile and the 2 tiles in their hand in front of them, facing up.
-    - For example, if Player A has just discarded a ```9-bam```, and Player C has two ```9-bam``` in their hand, Player C can pause the game, grab the ```9-bam``` Player A discarded, and put it down in front of them along with the two ```9-bam``` in front of them facing up.
+    - For example, if Player A has just discarded a ```9-bam```, and Player C has two ```9-bam``` in their hand, Player C can pause the game, grab the ```9-bam``` Player A discarded, and put it down in front of them, along with the two ```9-bam``` in front of them facing up.
 - The 3 tiles that are put down are still counted as in the player's hand, despite being faced up in front of them.
 - Then, the player discards a tile from their hand to the discard pile.
 - The person to the right of the player who just paused starts the next turn.